Failing to take care of a fly problem promptly could turn it into a serious issue with detrimental consequences.

-Therefore, it is important to contact a pest control service as soon as possible, and we’ll choose the method of fly removal that’s most appropriate.
+It is important to contact a pest control service as soon as possible, and we’ll choose the method of fly removal that’s most appropriate.

 Each fly species has its own behaviours and unique biological make-up.
 We look at where they may be coming from, and if there are any conditions that aid their development.
-Once we have identified the elements contributing to the fly infestation, we can find the most effective type of treatment.
-Besides using pesticides-based fly control methods and traps, we must take extra care to eliminate any breeding sites on your premises.
+Once we have identified the factors contributing to the fly infestation, we can find the most effective type of treatment.
+Besides using pesticide-based fly control methods and traps, we must take extra care to eliminate any breeding sites on your premises.

 Need help with a Fly problem?Get a quote

 Commercial fly issues

 Most of the commercial fly control in London we do takes place in restaurants and bars.
 Every business is unique, and so is the fly infestation affecting them.
 As such, there is no universal fly control service that can be implemented in all cases.
 Our pest control technicians have the tools and experience to choose the right strategy for you.
 To be an effective pest management service, it will need to be ongoing.

 Other commercial premises that do not deal with food, such as offices and retail units, can also suffer from a fly problem.
 The reason is usually food being left in cupboards and drawers, or food waste being left for too long inside the bins.
 Sometimes the fly infestation is caused by other factors, such as the cleanliness of the local area.

 The best strategy is to encourage all employees to remove food from their desks and practise proper workplace sanitation.
 Then, chemical remedies can be used as a last resort.
 A professional fly exterminator will use a residual spray and a non-residual (fogging) treatment.

 The difficulty with flies is that you need to extensively treat the entire area that is affected.
 The first step is to spray residual insecticides on the surfaces where they normally rest.
 This will not only kill off flies that are directly sprayed but also make a lasting impact that will prevent flies from building up for several weeks.